 センセイ、ー度は |

-Place: Grossberg Law Offices.
+Location: Grossberg Law Offices.

-Time: When you return to Grossberg Law Offices after obtaining White's photo.
+Context: When you return to Grossberg Law Offices after obtaining White's photo.

-Unused English Dialog | Unused Japanese Dialog |
+| Unused English Dialogue | Unused Japanese Dialogue |

 Phoenix: